jbrumf/tinyqsim/doc/Quantum_computing_basics.md

 \lvert\ket{\psi}\rvert^2 = \lvert e^{i\beta}\ket{\psi}\rvert^2
 ```

-A ket may be mapped onto a sphere, known as the Bloch sphere, as follows:
+The ket of a qubit may be mapped onto a sphere, known as the Bloch sphere, as follows:

 ```math
 \ket{\psi} = \cos(\frac{\theta}{2})\ket{0} + e^{i\phi} \sin(\frac{\theta}{2})\ket{1}